 Defense is glorified because the influence of offense is obvious

-Teams with great defense, like the 1984 Bears or the 2015 Broncos, are rare and therefore more memorable than teams with great offense.
+Historic NFL teams with great defense, like the 1984 Chicago Bears or the 2015 Denver Broncos, are rare and therefore more memorable than teams with great offense.
 They demonstrate and validate the virtues of defense, which are often overlooked.
-This brings many sports figures (from players to commentators) to glorify defense and to believe that it wins championships.
-While great defense has win championships for certain teams, it doesn’t mean that defense always leads to championship victories.
-The main difference is that because the importance of offense in football is obvious, it isn’t as gloried as defense.
+This brings many sports figures (from players to commentators) to glorify defense and to believe that it wins NFL championships.
+While great defense has won championships for certain NFL teams, it doesn’t mean that defense always leads to championship victories.
+The main difference is that because the importance of offense in football is obvious, it isn’t as glorified as defense.
 But this doesn’t mean that offense doesn’t win championships or that defense more often wins championships.

-Bottom lines: The fact that good defense leads to more offense opportunities, and that it gives players consistency helps determine that defense wins NFL championships.
-On the other hand, football has recently become a game of offense, and stats prove that either offense or defense is more important.
+The Bottom Line: The fact that good defense leads to more opportunities for offense, and that it gives football players consistency helps determine that defense wins NFL championships.
+On the other hand, football has recently become a game of offense.
+Which do you think is more important?